Date of visit: 26 September 2018

 Prison type: Category B Local

-The officers described a good rapport with prisoners (‘they don’t want to move’), a culture of ‘thank yous’ (read aloud at monthly full staff meetings), and Serco’s ‘strong’ staff recognition (locally and nationally).
+The Officers described a good rapport with prisoners (‘they don’t want to move’), a culture of ‘thank you’s (read aloud at monthly full staff meetings), and Serco’s ‘strong’ staff recognition (locally and nationally).
 They praised staff communication and consultation by the Director – including monthly meetings of staff reps from every area.
 They liked the annual staff family ‘fun day’ and ‘good training opportunities for a local’.
 Keywork had just started and was ‘excellent’.
 They said there was ‘good time out of cell’ for a local, and rated regular job fairs bringing in employers from outside.
-The Butler Trust Award-winning Families First initiative was ‘excellent’.
-Visits (7 days a week, weekly family visits, hot food etc.) were highlighted, as was gym access and links to Doncaster Rovers (who come in monthly) as well as prisoners training as personal trainers.
-In-cell phones and kiosks were valued, as everywhere, as was the PAL (Prisoner Advice Line).
+The ‘Families First’ programme supporting prisoners and their families was ‘excellent.’
+Visits (7 days a week, weekly family visits, hot food etc) were highlighted, as was gym access and links to Doncaster Rovers (who came in monthly), as well as prisoners training as personal trainers.
+In-cell phones and Kiosks were valued, as was the PAL (Prisoner Advice Line).